By Harley-Anne Hamilton.

 - Pour about a 1/4 cup of water into a baking sheet or shallow dish.
 Freeze the dish (outside if the temperature is under 32 degrees, or in your freezer) to make ice.
-Or use a pile of fresh snow.
+Or, we’re having a late winter, use a pile of fresh snow.

 - Heat about a cup of pure maple syrup in a pan over medium heat.
 (Why?
 To evaporate the extra water in the syrup.)
 Stir constantly until it has a thick consistency.
 Have patience, it may take about 10 minutes.
 Remove the pan from heat.
 Let it cool a little.

 - Get the dish of ice and drop spoonfuls of the hot syrup onto the ice.
 The sudden temperature change will harden the syrup into a taffy.

 - Eat right away as quick treats, wrap around a popsicle stick, or put them in your hot cocoa for a bit of a different taste!

 - Share your newfound treat and yummy science experiment with friends and family!

 Tip: Maple Syrup and Pancake Syrup are not the same.
 Read the ingredient label on the bottle to know for sure.

 Harley-Anne Hamilton is our new Kool for Kids writer.
 She works numerous jobs, including on a local farm and as the Programming Assistant for the Plymouth County Extension Office—all while finishing up her senior year at Quincy College.